Nathin-Dolphin/OOP-Repository/README.md

 	PokedexWriter

+[!]
+IMPORTANT PLEASE READ [!]
 NOTES:

 	'...' is the path from your storage device to the location of the repository.
-	To run a java file, the terminal's directory must be in the 'class' folder. ( ex. ...\javacode\class> )
+	To run a java file, the terminal's directory must be in the 'class' folder (Windows example: ...\javacode\class> ).
+	"MM" refers to executable java files as previously mentioned above.

+	[!]
+The method of compiling and running was done on a Windows computer, if you are using a MAC, the instructions may be 		confusing.
+If this is so, anything before the '>' is the terminal on Windows Powershell showing the current 				directory.
+After that, it is the actual command, however when doing 'javac' make sure to compile into the 'class' 			folder from the 'javacode' folder. [!]

 ## Create Class Files: